 So use your self-assessment in a positive way.
 Accept it as a summary of yourself at present.

 But you’re not going to stay like this for the rest of your life.
 Even if you don’t embark on deliberate change, you will gradually shift what you do or think.

-Why not make sure you change and end up where you most want to be?
+Why not make sure you change, and also end up where you most want to be?

 Everyone needs to change

 Everyone has their own mix of contrasting qualities and skills; some positive, others not so helpful.
 No-one is born with perfect abilities or personal qualities.
 No-one has everything worked out.

 We’re all learning and refining skills and behaviours.
 But generally it’s pretty hit-and-miss.

 We don’t notice all those small decisions that form our character.
 We don’t think of what we learn from our surroundings.